Store Creation

 After connecting these two stores via their handlers, a saved Person will also be added to the list in personListStore.
 All dependent components will be updated accordingly.

-To see a complete example visit our validation example which uses connected stores and validate a Person before adding it to a list of Persons.
+To see a complete example, visit our validation example which uses connected stores and validates a Person before adding it to a list of Persons.

-If you need a handler's code to be executed whenever the model is changed, you have to use the drop(1) function on a Flow to skip the initialData:
+If you need a handler's code to be executed whenever the model is changed, use the drop(1) function on the store's data Flow to skip the value used on store creation:

 init {